zhangyuanxun/dstm/README.md

 python data_processor.py --domain bio --operation dataset
 ```

-### Domain-sepcific Topic Model Training
+### Model Parameters Estimation
 THe DSTM is probalisitic graphical model with latent variables.
 In our model, the latent variables are used to describe the patterns among research topics, tools, and datasets, which are unkown to us in the beginning.
-The goal of to model trainng is to infer these latent variables.
+The goal of parameters estimation is to estimate these latent variables.
 And, we use Gibbs sampling algorithm to infer these latent patterns.

+### Model Inference

 ## Visulization